Tips on Raising Your FICO Score for Home Buying

-Lenders want to be positive that giving you a loan is a safe move.
-Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-You can get approved for a mortgage with a lower score, but the interest paid in the long run could be more than double the amount of someone with a superior FICO score.
+Lenders want to be positive that allowing you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+You'll still get approved for a loan with a lower score, but the interest paid over time could be more than double that of an individual having a higher credit score.

-Improving your FICO score is the best way to ease into purchasing a home.
+Getting your credit in order is the best way to ease into owning a home.
 Call us at (817) 675-7700 and we can help you get on the right track to the home of your dreams.

-There are strategies to increase your score.
+How do you obtain a better score?
 Building your FICO score takes time.
-It can be rare to make a significant change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

 - Pay on time.
-Late payments kill your FICO score.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're able to make payments to a bank.
+Your credit score plummets with each account that goes to collections.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to prove that you're able to make payments to a lender.

-- Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have all of your debt taking up the balance a single card.
+But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the most of your debt transferred to one card.

-- Department store cards and gas cards.
-For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to get credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You should always beware of carrying a high balance for too long because these types of cards traditionally have a steeper interest rate.
+- Retail cards and gas station cards.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You must always avoid charging a high balance for too long because these types of cards normally have a steeper interest rate.

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
-But, be sure to pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
+But, make sure you pay them off in no more than two or three payments.

-Knowing the ways you can improve your credit score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of 2mac Realty Group, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of 2mac Real Estate Group, the loan process can be a stress-free experience so you, too, can achieve home ownership.